Coastal island landscape in the Philippines

 Philippines

-Our Philippines guides cover the main long-stay and retirement visas, what a month really costs inside and outside the big cities, and the timing and housing choices that matter before you move.
+These guides cover the main long-stay and retirement visas, what a month really costs inside and outside the big cities, and the housing and timing choices that matter before you move.

 Procedures